-- •Kerr Tar continues to incorporate and promote the NCWorks brand that focuses on development sytems to help customers recognize the value of a state-wide system; Subrecipients no longer use their organization's email account but the NCWorks email staff account instead when conducting NCWorks business, and Board staff uses both the Kerr-Tar Regional Council of Governments and NCWorks logo on email and other business documents - •Kerr-Tar WDB engages with businesses to identify ways to interact with the workforce development system from facility tours, and on-the-job training opportunities.
+•Kerr Tar continues to incorporate and promote the NCWorks brand that focuses on development sytems to help customers recognize the value of a state-wide system; Subrecipients no longer use their organization's email account but the NCWorks email staff account instead when conducting NCWorks business, and Board staff uses both the Kerr-Tar Regional Council of Governments and NCWorks logo on email and other business documents

+•Kerr-Tar WDB engages with businesses to identify ways to interact with the workforce development system from facility tours, and on-the-job training opportunities.
 The Board partners with the Chamber of Commerce and attends HR Committee meetings and events routinely, and the Business Services team holds bi-weekly Talent Connect meetings to share information on the full range of activities available to customers.
-Ongoing businesses engagements helps businesses access the services they need and provide opportunities for individuals to gain work experience necessary to be a successful candidate for employment. - •Kerr-Tar WDB along with the Kerr-Tar Council of Governments engaged Economic Developers, local Chambers of Commerce and other community partners to host a regional economic summit in April to create awareness around multiple economic development related topics.
-The recent COG 2023 Summit discussed innovation where workforce and industry innovative practices were discussed.
-The 2023 was the third event of this kind and it continues to be a successful partner and community engagement event with sites being rotated throughout the Kerr-Tar Region. - 11.
-How many new/expansion economic development projects has the Local Area WDB engaged in during the previous program year?
-Please indicate the type/number of services provided.
+Ongoing businesses engagements helps businesses access the services they need and provide opportunities for individuals to gain work experience necessary to be a successful candidate for employment.

+•Kerr-Tar WDB along with the Kerr-Tar Council of Governments engaged Economic Developers, local Chambers of Commerce and other community partners to host a regional economic summit to create awareness around multiple economic development related topics.
+The COG 2023 Summit discussed innovation where workforce and industry innovative practices were discussed.
+The 2023 Summit was the third event of this kind and it continues to be a successful partner and community engagement event with sites being rotated throughout the Kerr-Tar Region.
+The 2024 Summit is in the planning phase with a date to be determined in the Fall.